bijibabu/CASE-STUDY/Retail/README.md

 * Set up Azure Data Lake Storage with bronze, silver, and gold containers.
 ## Ingest Data with ADF
 ### Microsoft SQL Server to Storage:
- * setting  a self-hosted integration runtime.
+ *  created a self-hosted integration runtime.
 This enabled  to connect to the opremise SQL Server.

    Go to  Integration Runtimes in ADF → Click on + New to Add Integration Runtime →